 - Garlic

-- Bay leave
+- Bay leaves

-- Parsley - fresh leaves and stalks separated.
+- Parsley (fresh leaves and stalks separated)

 - Dried thyme

-- Red chilli
+- Red chili

 - Star anise

-- Saffron
+- Saffron threads

 - White wine